Notes on the Pittsburgh and Castle Shannon Railroad

 Investors led by Milton Hays formed the Pittsburgh and Castle Shannon Railroad Company in 1871 and had the company buy out the Coal Hill Railroad, with all of its property and mineral rights, and with the lease of the Mount Washington property owned by the Bailey family that included the incline and the coal tunnel.
 The P&CS was a common carrier, meaning it had the right to offer passenger and freight services to the public, and its charter provided for building south as far as Finleyville in Washington County, seventeen miles.
 The company would be able to establish more coal mines farther south, but as a common carrier there were other opportunities too.

 Part of the goal of the P&CS was to establish residential development at Fairhaven and Castle Shannon.
 The company bought up property and began to sell lots to prospective home owners who would use the P&CS to get to Pittsburgh.
 Fairhaven lots were sold in 1872 and Castle Shannon the next year.
 Travel time was promised to be 45 minutes.
-The single track started at Arlington stop in Castle Shannon (now a half mile up the Red Line from the junction) and followed the pre-1993 path of what is now the Blue Line to Warrington Avenue, and went around the little horseshoe curve and through the coal tunnel.
-Whether passenger cars were taken down the incline, or passengers changed to separate incline cars, is not stated explicitly in accounts I have seen.
-The height of the coal tunnel was not enlarged until 1874, so the first passenger cars must have been something like amusement park trains.
-Before passenger service began the incline must have been converted to use a stationary steam engine as power: it was now lifting as much weight as it let down.
+The single track started at Arlington stop in Castle Shannon (now a half mile up the Red Line from the junction) and followed the pre-1993 path of what is now the Blue Line to Warrington Avenue, and continued around the little horseshoe curve and through the coal tunnel.
+Evidence is that they changed cars in grounds at the top of the incline— namely a map of 1882 showing "depot for incline" at that point.
+The height of the coal tunnel was not enlarged until 1874, so the first passenger cars must have been something like those on amusement park trains.
+Running non-coal trains involved bringing loaded cars up the incline for the first time, so presumably it was converted to use a stationary steam engine in 1872 if not earlier.

 The directors of the P&CS never authorized construction further south, to the annoyance of President Hays, who finally organized another company to do so.
 The only change to the P&CS up to its demise in 1912 was to replace the arrangement at Mount Washington.
-Operation through the coal tunnel—or was it the coal incline?— was judged to be unsafe for passengers, so the company constructed two new inclines in 1891 to take passengers over the top of the hill instead.
+It took some years to happen but at length the civic authorities judged the coal tunnel to be unsafe for passengers, and in response the company constructed two new inclines in 1891 to take passengers up and over the top of the hill instead.
 Coal trains continued to use the old tunnel and incline.
 I wrote more about the confusing inclines and tunnels over here.

 Denise stop looking north, 1996, after the end of service.
 Despite the modern intrusions this gives a good idea of the scene a hundred years ago.
 Note the right-hand rail that has fallen over.
 Is it possible that these are narrow-gauge rails still in place?
 This scene is totally gone now with the relocation of Denise stop and the removal of the house and crossroad. (from the Historic American Buildings Survey).